Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 • Need for a clear, proportionate, and compliant protocol

-Police saliva test, THC and detection time: what you need to understand
+Gendarmerie saliva test, THC and detection time: what you need to understand

 How long can a THC saliva test remain positive?